 The robot will explore, record data about the ocean floor, and make an analysis based on the data to help identify new locations to drill oil and natural gas.

 Switching to renewable energy sources isn’t just for governments and electric companies to focus on.
 In fact, numerous companies like Google and Microsoft have tried to make an impact on the environment and their bottom lines by lowering their overall energy consumption.

 Google is well-known for its massive data centers established around the world.
 These data centers produce a great deal of heat, which require a massive amount of electricity to cool down.

 To address the problem, DeepMind AI used machine learning algorithms to reduce energy cooling on its Google data centers by 40%.
 Aside from greatly reducing their utility bills, it also helped to lower overall emissions, reducing the carbon tax they would otherwise have to pay.

-AI, machine learning, and big data certainly have a long way to go in the energy sector.
-With developed countries aiming for a completely green economy, maintaining a balanced, resilient, and reliable power grid is of top priority.
+Machine learning and AI certainly have a long way to go in the energy sector.
+With developed countries aiming for a completely green economy, maintaining a balanced, resilient, and reliable power grid is a top priority.

-That’s where smart grids step in.
-Smart grids are power grids which combine the power of IoT, AI, and big data to create a digital power grid that enables a two-way communication between consumers and utility companies.
+That’s where smart grids come into play.
+Smart grids are power grids which combine the power of IoT and AI to create a digital power grid that enables a two-way communication between consumers and utility companies.

 Smart grids are equipped with smart meters, sensors, and alerting devices which continuously gather and display data to consumers so they can improve their energy consumption behaviors.
 It can also be fed to machine learning algorithms to predict demand, improve performance, reduce costs, and prevent system failures.